 Faculty William D. Underwood, Ph.D., University of Tulsa

-This course covers current techniques used in exploration for oil and gas, minerals, and near-surface investigations.
+Usually offered in the fall semester, this course covers current techniques used in the exploration for oil and gas and economic minerals as well as for near-surface investigations.
 Techniques covered include seismic, gravity, magnetics and various EM technologies.
 A term project gives students hands-on experience in collecting, processing and interpreting near-surface geophysical data on the OSSM campus.
-One of the highlights of the course is a field trip to the Chesapeake Energy 3-D visualization room.

-Prerequisites: This course is open to students who have completed or are currently enrolled in Mechanics (with the instructor’s permission).
+Prerequisites: Exploration Geoscience is open to students who have completed or are currently enrolled in Mechanics or who have the instructor’s permission.

-This seminar involves class discussion of student research into a broad range of geologic topics of interest to the class.
-A class term project requires students to research, evaluate and present a single, coherent position paper on a geologic topic of national and international importance.
+Usually offered in the spring semester, this class involves discussion of a broad range of geologic topics of interest to the instructor and class.
+We will examine the science defining the topics and separate it from the emotions surrounding it.
+A class term project requires students, as teams, to research, evaluate and present a single, coherent position paper on a geologic topic of national and international importance.
 Past topics have included a U.S. National Energy Policy and an understanding of climate change.
+An individual term paper on a student’s topic of choice is assigned instead of a final exam.

-Prerequisites: Geoscience Seminar requires successful completion of Exploration Geoscience or by permission from the instructor.
+Prerequisites: Geoscience Seminar requires successful completion of Exploration Geoscience or permission from the instructor.

 All geoscience courses are electives, and may not be offered every semester.